The environmental impact, carbon emissions and sustainability of computing in the ATLAS experiment: ATLAS-specific site and user actions

 \subsection{HEPScore and power measurement}

 To evaluate the computing power of resources, ATLAS employs the HEPScore benchmarking suite~\cite{HEPScore}.
 This suite includes seven standard workloads from the LHC experiments, including ATLAS.
 These workloads are chosen to provide a ``typical'' mixture of low-level instructions, memory loads, and other features so that the score is a more accurate reflection of a CPU's capabilities for ATLAS workloads than a standard benchmark like LINPACK~\cite{LINPACK}.
 The HEPScore from 2023 (HS23 score) is important to understand which CPUs and configurations provide the best throughput per Watt, as well as the best throughput for the same cost.
 It is also one of the key tools the collaboration can use to evaluate the performance of new platforms.
+The benchmarking suite is intended to test CPU and memory combinations, and therefore to limit disk (input or output) and network usage.
+For some workloads, particularly user analysis, this makes it less representative, but for the most time-consuming workloads the suite provides a fair characterization of resource use.

 Considerable effort had to be put into understanding the power-use profile of the benchmark suite in comparison to standard production, to correctly calculate the score per Watt.
 For example, the power consumption of a CPU, shown in Figure~\ref{fig:HS23timeline}, shows significant spikes and troughs during some workload initialization periods.
 If the simple peak power consumption is used for the score, it will not correctly reflect typical production.
 Similarly, the average is artificially low due to the frequent start/stop periods of the benchmark, which do not occur in normal production jobs that run continuously for 12 hours.
 Various metrics were examined, and the most stable and simple to calculate metric is ``q85'', the 85th-percentile power measurement.